What is the Coldest City in Colorado? 2023 Update

 It all starts with the cold air masses that typically form in the prairies of Canada, interior Alaska, and the North Pole.
 It’s common for these cold air masses to be sucked down along the eastern side of the Rocky Mountains.

-As this cold air makes its way down the mountains, it settles in foothills and valleys.
-So, location is a major contributing factor to Fraser’s cold weather.
-Not only do temperatures get colder in Fraser, but when the cold front lifts and moves on, these valley towns are the last to warm up.
+As the cold air makes its way down the mountains, it settles in foothills and valleys.
+So, the location is a contributing factor to Fraser’s cold weather.
+Not only do temperatures get colder in Fraser, but these valley towns are the last to warm up when the cold front lifts and moves on.

 Other Notable Cold Cities in Colorado